Have you ever looked at your Bible and wondered, “How do we know that these 66 books, and no others, comprise the inspired Word of God?”

 • The Gospel of Mark is a record of the memoirs of the Apostle Peter, written by Mark under Peter’s apostolic authority.

-• The Gospel of Luke (and the book of Acts) were both the product of a careful investigation and eyewitness testimony (Luke 1:2), research that would have included apostolic sources.
+• The Gospel of Luke (and the book of Acts) were the product of a careful investigation and eyewitness testimony (Luke 1:2), research that would have included apostolic sources.
 Moreover, as the companion of the Apostle Paul, Luke wrote under Paul’s apostolic oversight.
 (For instance, Paul affirmed Luke 10:7 as being part of the Scripture in 1 Tim.
 5:18.)

 • The Pauline Epistles (Romans–Philemon) were all written by the Apostle Paul.

-• The authorship of Hebrews is unknown, but many in church history believed it to have been also written by Paul.
+• The authorship of Hebrews is unknown, but many in church history believed it to have been written by Paul.
 If not penned by Paul himself, it was clearly written by someone closely associated with Paul’s ministry—and therefore, by extension, under his apostolic authority.

 • The General Epistles (the letters of James, Peter, and John) were written by apostles.
 Peter also acknowledged Paul’s writings as being Scripture in 2 Peter 3:15–16.